tboraten/Matlab-3d-battleship/README.md

 The direction that we took this assignment was completly up to us.
 And we ran with it!
 Over achieved 1000%

-The minimum requirements:
+Project minimum requirements:
 - Had to have animation
 - Had to utilize vectors
 - Had to have market value

-We won the best project award.
-Our competition:
+Our final result:
-- A calculator
-- 2-d college recruiting tool that displayed stats for schools in ohio and images of their logos.

 Battleship:
 - 3d-grid